Receiving a Deferred or Suspended Sentence

 - Do not attempt to contact the child who witnessed the incident.

-After your arrest, it’s vital that you seek immediate legal assistance.
+After your arrest, it’s vital that you seek immediate legal assistance from an experienced Oklahmoa domestic assault and battery lawyer.
 A conviction can affect your life for many years to come—even making it difficult or impossible to obtain certain types of employment.

 You can request our free guide, Domestic Violence Charges in Oklahoma: What You Need to Know, to learn more about what to expect after your arrest and what an attorney can help you to do to build a strong defense.
 As Oklahoma’s only private criminal defense attorney to focus his practice solely on defending clients accused of special victims crimes like domestic assault and battery, Lee Berlin shares his expertise to help you understand how to protect your rights.